matason/symfony-certification/certification.md

 `{{- -}}` // Removes whitespace before and after the variable (including newlines) `{{~ ~}}` // Removes whitespace before and after the variable (exluding newlines)

-In addition, the `spaceless` filter can be used, variables are piped through it using the `|` symbol or alternatively, the filter can be applied to a section of the template using the [`apply`](https://twig.symfony.com/doc/3.x/tags/apply.html) tag.
+In addition, the `spaceless` filter can be used: variables are piped through it using the `|` symbol or alternatively, the filter can be applied to a section of the template using the [`apply`](https://twig.symfony.com/doc/3.x/tags/apply.html) tag.

 ### [Filters](https://twig.symfony.com/doc/3.x/filters/index.html)
 #### [Slice](https://twig.symfony.com/doc/3.x/filters/slice.html)